luckyfrappe/efficio/README.md

 <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> - To showcase the website on different devices.

-<a href="https://autoprefixer.github.io/">Autoprefixer CSS online</a> - For browser optimisation.
+<a href="https://autoprefixer.github.io/">Autoprefixer CSS online</a> - Applied to add necessary vendor prefixes to CSS properties, ensuring broader browser compatibility.

+ChatGPT (by OpenAI) - Used for generating specific service and feature descriptions, ensuring industry relevance and authenticity in the website's content.

+Gemini (by Google) - Used for generating custom imagery and video content used on the website, as well as providing extensive debugging assistance and code explanations during development.

 ## Deployment & Local Development